nvimdev/dashboard-nvim/README.md

 db.preview_command      -- string type
-db.hide_statusline      -- boolean default is true.it will hide statusline in dashboard buffer and auto open in other buffer db.hide_tabline         -- boolean default is true.it will hide tabline in dashboard buffer and auto open in other buffer
+db.hide_statusline      -- boolean default is true.it will hide statusline in dashboard buffer and auto open in other buffer db.hide_tabline         -- boolean default is true.it will hide tabline in dashboard buffer and auto open in other buffer db.session_directory    -- string type the directory to store the session file

 -- example of db.custom_center for new lua coder,the value of nil mean if you -- don't need this filed you can not write it